IBLA Grand Prize

 Rules:

-4. The decisions of the International Jury are final.
+3. The decisions of the International Jury are final.

-6. The President, the Artistic directors and the Jury reserve the right to terminate any performance at any time and to withhold or revoke any award in any section during the competition and as well as throughout the winners concert tour.
+5. The IBLA Foundation Board of Directors reserves the right to terminate any performance at any time and to withhold or revoke any award in any section during the competition as well as throughout the winners concert tour.

-8. Participation in the competition assumes the unconditional acceptance of the present rules without reservation.
+7. Participation in the competition assumes the unconditional acceptance of the present rules without reservation.

 Travel:

 Only if you wish to present a live performance of your composition you would be expected to travel to Italy.
-Catania airport is the closest airport to Ragusa-Ibla, Italy.
-You may find direct flights from Rome, Milan, Frankfurt, Paris, London, etc. You are not required to attend throughout the competition; you may leave after your scheduled performances, should you wish.

 Frequently asked questions and related answers for composers: